 You may contact us to exercise your rights.

 Publicly posted information

 The Website and Apps may contain links to other websites not operated or controlled by us (“Third-Party Sites”), including social media websites and services.
 We are not responsible for the privacy policies or data practices of such sites.
 By providing these links we do not imply that we endorse or have reviewed these sites.
 Please read the privacy policies of these sites before you visit them to understand their privacy practices and policies.

 Do-Not-Track is a public-private initiative that has developed a “flag” or signal that an internet user may activate in the user’s browser software to notify websites that the user does not wish to be “tracked” by third-parties as defined by the initiative.
 The online community has not agreed on what actions, if any, should be taken by the websites that receive the “do not track” signal, and therefore Do-Not-Track is not yet standardized.
 Our website does not alter its behavior or change its services when it receives a “do-not-track” flag or signal from your browser.

 Forwarding email: Students’ private email addresses

 If you forward email from your University-assigned email address to a private (non-Northeastern University) email address, we may send email to either or both addresses.
 We may also share your private email address with service providers inside and outside the University.

-You have the right to request access to information and files pertaining to you.
-You also have the right to request that information pertaining to you be removed from Northeastern University systems and files.
-You may exercise these rights by contacting the office below that is most appropriate to your role at the University.
+You have the right to request access to and removal of information and records pertaining to you stored in Northeastern University systems.
+You may exercise these rights by contacting the appropriate office.
 We require that such requests be made in writing and include the following information:

-Applicants may Contact the Office of Undergraduate Admissions:
+You may contact the Office of Information Security

 150 Richards Hall, 360 Huntington Avenue, Boston, MA 02115